14shivangi/Project-Deploy_Static_Website_On_AWS_Using_S3_Bucket/README.md

-#  *🚀Project-Deploy Static Website On AWS S3 Bucket Using TerraForm*
+#  *🚀Project: Deploy Static Website On AWS S3 Bucket Using TerraForm*

 - This project demonstrates how to deploy a fully static website (HTML + CSS) on an AWS S3 Bucket using Terraform.
 - It includes bucket creation, public access configuration, website hosting setup, and automatic upload of site files.